ellisonbg/py4science/book/whirlwind_tour.rst

-numpy is exceedingly good at handling this data, seamlessly importing it into a 2D homogeneous array of floating point numbers (notice the dtype "datatype" of ``float64`` in the array ``X`` above, indicating an 8byte/64 bit floating point number).
+numpy is exceedingly good at handling this data, seamlessly importing it into a 2D homogeneous array of floating point numbers (notice the dtype "datatype" of ``float64`` in the array ``X`` above, indicating an 8byte/64bit floating point number).
 Real word data is much more varied than floating point numbers, composed of strings, dates, integers, complex numbers, and more, and is scattered across filesystems, databases, and the internet.
 Python, with its "batteries included" philosophy, is fully equipped to work with that data.

-A nice example of the kind of data you see in real-world application is daily stock price data, with it's mix of dates, floating point numbers and integers.
-Take a look at the "Yahoo Finance" `historical price data <http://finance.yahoo.com/q/hp?s=CROX>`_ for the Crocs company (ticker CROX).
-At the bottom of this page, there is a "Download to Spreadsheet" to download the CSV file to your computer;
+A typical example of the kind of data you see in real-world application is daily stock price data, which is a mix of dates, floating point numbers and integers.
+Take a look at the "Yahoo Finance" `historical price data
+<http://finance.yahoo.com/q/hp?s=CROX>`_ for the Crocs company (ticker
-this works fine for one or two stocks, but if you want to analyze hundreds, or automate daily analysis, you will need to be able to fetch this data automatically from your Python program.
-Using the built-in `urllib <http://docs.python.org/library/urllib.html>`_ library for working with internet data, it's easy.
-The function `urllib.urlretrieve
+CROX).
+At the bottom of this Yahoo page, there is a "Download to Spreadsheet" to download the CSV file to your computer; manually clicking works fine for one or two stocks, but if you want to analyze hundreds, or automate daily analyses, you will need to be able to fetch this data automatically from your Python program.
+Using the built-in `urllib <http://docs.python.org/library/urllib.html>`_ library for working with internet data, it's easy: the function `urllib.urlretrieve
 <http://docs.python.org/library/urllib.html#urllib.urlretrieve>`_ can
 be used to fetch a remote file.

-First copy the URL from Yahoo Finance historical prices page by right clicking on the "Download to Spreadsheet" link at the bottom of the page and choosing "Copy Link Location", and then pasting the URL link into your ipython session and name it "url"
+First copy the URL from Yahoo Finance historical prices page by right clicking on the "Download to Spreadsheet" link at the bottom of the page and choosing "Copy Link Location", and then paste the URL link into your ipython session and name it "url"